Challenging a First Nevada DUI Driver’s License Revocation

 Our caring Las Vegas, Nevada criminal defense lawyers know that just because the police took your license, it doesn’t mean you drove under the influence.
 DUI chemical tests often produce falsely high BAC readings.
 They can be challenged.

 Don’t lose your license without talking to us first.
-To schedule your free consultation, call us or use the form on this page.
+To schedule your consultation, call us or use the form on this page.

-If your license was suspended in California, please visit our page on California DMV hearings.
+In California?
+Please visit our page on California DMV hearings.